li-guohao/demo-docusaurus/README.md

-# Website
+# ikaros

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This ikaros docs is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation